 Question: Do you support Global Mental Health career goals?

 Answer: Yes.
-We customize the adult and child residencies to permit participation in the Global Mental Health Program.
-This program would add an additional two years to the training for a 7 year track.
+With enough advance planning and collaboration, it is possible to customize the adult and child residencies to permit participation in the Global Mental Health Program, which adds additional time (usually two years) to the overall training program.